What are Dental Veneers?

-What are veneers?
+What are Veneers?

 The procedure can also be used to:

-• Improve the colour, shape and position of teeth
+• Improve the colour, shape and position of teeth.

-• Cover or rebuild a chip
+• Cover or rebuild a tooth chip.

-• Close gaps in between front teeth
+• Close gaps in between front teeth.

-• Bring a tooth in line with others
+• Bring a tooth in line with others.

-• Cover decolouration and staining
+• Cover decolouration and staining.

 The treatment process

-The treatment process for getting veneers is usually quite simple and straight forward, and it rarley takes more than one of two appointments to complete.
-The following will give you a brief idea of would happened during a journey to get veneers.
+The treatment process for getting veneers is usually quite simple and straight forward, and it rarely takes more than two appointments to complete:

-The surface and edges will be refined using composite finishing burs.
+- Impressions: The surface and edges will be refined using composite finishing burs.
 This will allow for a smoother finish and will avoid leaving ledges or sharp areas, as these could result in an incorrect impression of the teeth.
 Final impressions will then be taken and sent off to the Synergy Dental lab for construction.